Repairing dishwashers, fridges and more

 - Cooktop burners aren't heating properly—Electric cooktops will have either coils or radiant burners, which plug into a terminal inside the cooktop.
 If the elements and terminals aren't damaged, then the problem might be a faulty temperature limiter.

 In addition, here are some important parts in a Viking range that you'll want to keep in excellent shape:

 - Bake element—Electric ranges will have a bake element at the bottom of the oven to provide the heat for baking.
 If the element is damaged or broken, it will need to be replaced.

 - Temperature sensor probe—The probe monitors and maintains the temperature inside the oven.
 If it doesn't detect the right temperature, it will need to be replaced.

 - Electronic control board—The control board is usually on an oven with a digital display such as a clock and might use touch buttons to control the oven.
 If the control board is faulty, it might not properly control the oven and may need to be replaced.

 - Spark igniter electrode—This electrode provides a small ignition spark that ignites the gas on a cooktop or an oven.
 If you don't hear a clicking or ticking sound when lighting a burner, the spark igniter may need to be cleaned or replaced.

 - Thermal fuse—The thermal fuse is a safeguard that trips if the temperature inside the oven gets too hot.
 If it trips, you will likely need to replace it.

 Ordering replacement Viking Range parts

 Sears PartsDirect makes it easy to buy any kind of replacement part you need for your Viking Range appliance.
-Just enter the model number into the search bar, or browse through different models if you don't have the model number.
 You can rest assured that when you order through Sears PartsDirect, you will be ordering genuine replacement parts from the original manufacturer.
-Each sale is backed by Sears PartsDirect and a generous return policy.